 Fiona Page, M.Ed. is a nationally recognized female motivational speaker and professional storyteller and… you need her at your next event!

 "Both leaders and followers have obstacles in their paths.
-Using what I learned in my own rehabilitation has enabled me to share ideas about how they view themselves.
-I have given people insight and strategies for abundant living.
+Using what I learned in my own rehabilitation has empowered me to speak on strategies for the pursuit of abundant living.

 I will show YOU how to look past uncertainties.
 I found a way and I believe YOU can, too."